siduction/sidu-manual/data/en/0206-iso-dl_en.md

 SHA256SUM.gpg
 SOURCES

-`xxx.manifest` The file lists all packages of the respective ISO.
+The `xxx.manifest` file lists all packages of the respective ISO.

 `xxx.iso` is the image file provided for download.

-`xxx.md5` and `xxx.sha256` contain the checksums of the image file and are used to verify the integrity of the ISO.
+The `xxx.md5` and `xxx.sha256` files are used to verify the integrity of the ISO.

-`xxx.gpg` files are the signature files used to check checksum files (.md5 .sha256) for changes.
+The `xxx.gpg` files are the signature files used to validate checksum files (.md5, .sha256) for changes.
-`xxx.sources` contains the download links to the source code files of the packages used.

 Download links and mirrors can be found at [siduction.org](https://forum.siduction.org/index.php?page=7).